MarrisSparrisNilsson/Prolog_intro/README.md

 1. Initiate Prolog with `swipl`
 2. All predicates (`?-`) should end with `.`, you can add them on the next line if you forget to add it.
 3. End the prolog CLI with `?- halt.`

+## Debugging

+When the terminal outputs the warning:

+`Warning: Singleton variables: [First]`

+It usually warns you that the variable `'First'` is unused.
+Replacing it with `_` should remove this warning.